exbin/bined-netbeans-plugin/README.md

 You can either download and install gradle or use gradlew or gradlew.bat scripts to download separate copy of gradle to perform the project build.

-Build commands: "gradle build" and "gradle nbm"
+Build command: "gradle build nbm"

 License
 -------